Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 ## Rationale

 `Unity Textures` require that dimension sizes should be powers of 2 on each side, (that is, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048 pixels (px), and so on).
 It is possible to use non-power of two dimensions but it requires more memory and is slower for the GPU to sample.
-To simplify things, the standard is requiring power of 2 for both dimensions.
+To simplify things, the framework is requiring power of 2 for both dimensions.

+This may or may not be the case for `Unreal Engine` textures but for simplicity, we will keep the Power of 2 requirement for now.

 `uri` for each texture is what is loaded by the game engine.
 The `height` and `width` must correspond to the downloaded image texture, otherwise, it will not be loaded.
 It is up to the game developer on how the texture is used whether it be as a decal, a user image, a logo, a banner, etc. The game developer also determines whether to load the image as a texture and assign it to a material (3D Project) or load it as a Sprite (2D project).